 In a tactical sense, at least, you could argue there hasn’t been a more important team in the Premier League than Chelsea’s 2016/17.

-Struggling during the early part of the campaign, Antonio Conte famously switched to a back-three after a harrowing 3-0 defeat to Arsenal in September.
-However, from there, Chelsea gained a stranglehold on the title and never let go, winning the Premier League with 93 points.
+Struggling during the early part of the campaign, Antonio Conte famously switched to a back-three halfway through a harrowing 3-0 defeat to Arsenal in September.
+From there, Chelsea gained a stranglehold on the title and never let go, winning the Premier League with 93 points.